 There are more women students enrolled than men.
 Enrollments of women students have increased each year since 1982, when they were equal to men enrollments.
-In fall 2011, 60 percent of enrolled students were women.
 At the undergraduate level, there are more women than men enrolled across all race/ethnicity backgrounds.

 How many Minnesota students attend colleges in other states?
 How many come from other states to Minnesota?

-In 2011, approximately 26 percent of college-going Minnesota high school graduates attended a postsecondary institution in another state.
-In 2011, 19 percent, or 10,440 of all new freshmen who attended a Minnesota postsecondary institution were not a Minnesota resident.
+In 2014, approximately 28 percent of college-going Minnesota high school graduates attended a postsecondary institution in another state.

-The percentage of students who graduate from a Minnesota four-year postsecondary institution after six years is 61 percent.
+The percentage of students graduating from a Minnesota four-year postsecondary institution after four years was 44 percent and after six years was 63 percent.
 Women were more successful in earning their bachelor's degrees within six years than men, regardless of race/ethnicity.